-- 26. Outside the Union, the Bank will also support the development of energy systems that are low-carbon, efficient and reliable, and which improve access to modern and affordable energy.
+- 28. Outside the Union, the Bank will support the development of energy systems that are low-carbon, efficient and reliable, and which improve access to modern and affordable energy.
 In large parts of the developing world, demand for energy services is growing rapidly and requires the construction of new energy infrastructure that will help foster sustainable economic growth for decades to come.
 The Bank will focus its support on energy technologies consistent with decarbonisation and the energy transformation.
-By applying its environmental and social standards and procurement processes, the Bank will continue to ensure the support of sustainable, high-quality infrastructure that delivers long-term economic benefits. - 27.
+By applying its environmental and social standards and procurement processes, the Bank will continue to ensure the support of sustainable, high-quality infrastructure that delivers long-term economic benefits. - 29.
 As part of its commitment to inclusive and sustainable growth, the Bank will continue to support energy projects that contribute to the aims of the 2030 UN Agenda for Sustainable Development, notably ensuring universal access, accelerating improvement in energy efficiency and doubling the share of renewable energy by 2030 (Sustainable Development Goal 7).
 Clean energy improves air quality for local populations.
-Energy is a necessary condition for essential services (education, health) for industrialisation, job creation and economic development (Sustainable Development Goal 8), improving health and well-being (Sustainable Development Goal 3) and poverty alleviation (Sustainable Development Goal 1). - 28.
+Energy is a necessary condition for essential services (education, health) for industrialisation, job creation and economic development (Sustainable Development Goal 8), improving health and well-being (Sustainable Development Goal 3) and poverty alleviation (Sustainable Development Goal 1). - 30.
 The Bank will focus support on the energy transformation within Europe's neighbouring regions: the European energy community, the eastern neighbourhood and southern neighbourhood.
 The Bank will also support projects in sub-Saharan Africa, where the share of the population with access to modern energy services remains very low.
 More generally, the Bank will also seek to support the energy transformation in other regions, in particular Asia and Latin America.
-The Bank will strive to continue to develop a range of financial and non-financial instruments addressing the needs of different regions, in particular in the context of the EU Neighbourhood Development and International Cooperation Instrument initiative and in accordance with the Bank's mandates in these different regions. - 29.
-The Bank's energy lending volume represents only a tiny fraction of the required investment outside the EU.
-The Bank will continue to reinforce its activities with donors to blend its financial support with technical assistance and investment grants.
-A wide range of technical and financial advisory support is required across the project cycle, including capacity building.
-Although the Bank clearly understands that national climate ambitions embodied in the Nationally Determined Contributions are differentiated, the Bank will seek to advance the global leadership of the EU on sustainable development, including climate action.
-The Bank will therefore look to support projects that reinforce the Nationally Determined Contributions.
+The Bank will strive to continue to develop a range of financial and non-financial instruments addressing the needs of different regions, in particular in the context of the EU Neighbourhood Development and International Cooperation Instrument initiative and in accordance with the Bank's mandates in these different regions.